Forest-Economics-Goettingen/optimLanduse/README.md

 each land-cover (arithmetic mean) and its uncertainties (using the standard error of the mean across the survey’s respondents).
-Descriptions of the land-cover alternatives and indicators can be found in tables 1 and 2 in Gosling et al. (2020).
+Descriptions of the land-cover alternatives and indicators can be found in Tables 1 and 2 in Gosling et al. (2020).

 ### Loading Required Packages and Importing the Data